EOEPCA/resource-health/docs/usage/tutorials.md

         return True
     ```

+    The `userinfo` argument is whatever info is produced by the `on_auth` hook.

 7. Push the updated hooks.
 Then we either manually sync the changes or wait for automatic syncing.
 When you see that your changes are visible in the resource health deployment manifest, restart the `resource-health-check-api` **service** (the icon should be as in the image below). ![Restart resource-health-check-api](./img/hooks/restart-health-check-api.png).

 8. Now we're done!
 If possible, we should check that eric can no longer create a ping-an-endpoint check (he should get an error like `Check creation disallowed (code 403): You are not authorized to create this check`), and that other users still can.

 ## Appendix

 ### Cron Schedule

 `schedule` is a CRON-style schedule specifying when the health check is to be executed.
 The schedule `0 0 1,15 * *` means the check will run `At 00:00 on day-of-month 1 and 15`.
 You can go to [https://www.baeldung.com/cron-expressions](https://www.baeldung.com/cron-expressions#cron-expression) to learn about Cron expression syntax, and to [https://crontab.guru](https://crontab.guru/#0_0_1,15_*_*) to see an explanation for your own schedule expression.
 !!! warning
     Not all tools which support CRON schedule expressions support exactly the same syntax.
 Some tools support more than the 5 standard parts of the expression, for example.